 All is not lost, though.
 Just outside Christchurch you will find the Banks Peninsula and the charming French inspired town of Akaroa, which is just the perfect place to relax for however many days you have left on this incredible journey, take in some local air, and perhaps visit one of New Zealand’s most scenic toilets.

 Then, return your hire car, hop on a plane, and pat yourself on the back.
-You did it.
-Here’s a map of what your route looked like:
+You did it!

 The End!
 Well done!

 Whew!
 That’s it for my round up of my ideal month in New Zealand.
 As always, a month is never going to be enough, but you should be able to see a lot of what this country has to offer in the time available.